 • indirectly, from other sources and on the basis of our legitimate interest, in the following cases:

-1. Information we obtain in the event of a credit check of the subjects who deal with us on terms of credit provision, provided that the relevant legal procedure envisaged is respected and that the subjects are informed where legally required.
+1. Information we obtain in the event of a credit check of the subjects who deal with us on terms of credit provision, provided that the relevant legal procedure envisaged is respected.

 2. Data collected from our CCTV system at our Company's external facilities to protect the Company and third parties from offenses against life and property.